With Summer Purpled Awe

 as I embrace what comes.

-“With Summer Purpled Awe” was my 28th offering for the Tupelo Press 30/30 Project last August.
+“With Summer Purpled Awe” was drafted during the August 2015 Tupelo Press 30/30 Challenge.
 Many thanks to Charlotte Hamrick who sponsored and provided the title.